jcthomsonjr/wischolar/sites/all/modules/contrib/apachesolr_attachments/README.txt

 See also build instructions at: http://drupal.org/node/540974#comment-1944082

-If you are using Solr to extract your content you need to copy (or symlink) the contents of contrib/extraction/lib to a directory named lib under your solr home, or alter solrconfig.xml to add the orgiginal directory as a lib directory.
+If you are using Solr to extract your content, you need to copy (or symlink) the contents of contrib/extraction/lib to a directory named lib under your solr home, or alter solrconfig.xml to add the orgiginal directory as a lib directory.